thegeek-sys/Vault/Class/Cybersecurity/Web security.md

 It can be On Site or Cross Site (CSRF) and can be both reflected and stored

 ### CSRF principles
-Here browser requests automatically to include any credential associated with the site (user’s session cookie, IP address, credentials, …).
+The browser requests automatically to include any credential associated with the site (user’s session cookie, IP address, credentials, …).
 So the attacker makes an authenticated user to submit a malicious, unintentional request (this can happen from a different source, hostile website)

 If the user is currently authenticated, the site will have no way to distinguish between a legitimate and a forged request sent by the victim